SlaveToJavascript/afterlife/README.md

 # Afterlife: a one-stop funeral cremation service provider
-### Built for IS213 Enterprise Solution Design in 2020.

 AfterLife is a funeral-planning eCommerce web application with the objective of being an all-in-one funeral services provider that eliminates the hassle of contacting multiple intermediary service providers to plan funerals.